PHenegan/PowerUp/README.md

 - `deploy` will build and deploy your code.
 - `deploy --offline` will build and deploy your code over ethernet.
 - `riolog` will display the RoboRIO console output.
-- `smartDashboard` will launch Smart Dashboard
+- `shuffleboard` will launch Smart Dashboard.
+- `clean` will clean your project directory.

-You can chain multiple commands in your build configuration if you so desire by separating your build tasks with a space like `deploy smartDashboard` or `deploy riolog`.
+You can chain multiple commands in your build configuration if you so desire by separating your build tasks with a space like `deploy shuffleboard` or `deploy riolog`.